whitead/kdeepensemble/README.md

 This is an implementation of Lakshminarayanan et al. deep ensembles paper in Keras.
 It creates an ensemble of models that can predict uncertainty.
 You provide a model which outputs two values (mean, variance) and the library will ensemble and resample your data for ensemble training.
+We have made some modifications, which will be described more fully in an upcoming paper.
+Please no scoops.

 This package is meant to be really simple.
 It has one function and one class: ``resample(y)``, which reshapes data for ensemble training and ``DeepEnsemble``, which ensembles a Keras model.